-I’ve been writing this column/blog and broadcasting my radio show, Earl Stewart on Cars, for about eight years.
+I’ve been writing this column/blog and broadcasting my radio show, Earl Stewart on Cars, for over ten years.
 I sometimes feel that I’m “preaching to the choir” when it comes to advising people how to avoid getting ripped off by a car dealer.
 You, my readers and listeners, largely fall into the category of the educated and sophisticated, “aware” buyer.
 Most of you aren’t taken advantage of when you buy or service your car because you won’t allow it.
 Unfortunately, there are enough uneducated, naive, and otherwise vulnerable consumers to feed those unethical car dealers who prey on the defenseless among us.
 All you have to do is read some of the car ads in the Saturday (the biggest selling day for most car dealers) auto classifieds.
-To the educated, sophisticated buyer, these ads are actually funny if you can forget the fact that so many fall prey to them and are taken advantage of by the dealers.
+To the educated, sophisticated buyer, these ads are actually funny, if you can forget the fact that so many fall prey to them and are taken advantage of by the dealers.
 For example, it’s hard for you or me to believe that anybody would respond to an advertisement without reading the fine print.
 Many dealers today are advertising prices that, when you read the fine print, are understated by many thousands of dollars.
 When you or I see a dealer stating that the car price is plus “freight”, we are educated enough to understand that the law requires that the freight cost be already included in the price.
 A shrewd buyer knows that “dealer list” is not the same thing as MSRP and that a large discount from “dealer list” means absolutely nothing.
 We know that the “lowest price guarantee’ is worthless if the dealer reserves the right to buy the car from the other dealer that offers a lower price.

 There are those who argue that all buyers have the responsibility to guard against unethical sellers, to take care of themselves.
 In fact, that’s the literal translation of the Latin legal term “caveat emptor”…let the buyer beware.
 That’s sounds good, but what about the elderly widow whose husband recently died and who never had to make a the decision on a major purchase in her entire life?
 What about the young person just out of school with no experience in the real world?
 How about the immigrant who struggles with English?
 Should we be concerned about our underprivileged classes who often drop out of school because they have to go to work to support themselves or their family?
 You and I know lots of good people who, for one reason or another, simply can’t cope with a slick car or service salesman.